kylpo/notes/Windows-8.md

+---

+Problems with Windows UWP: not able to Extend

+---

 # Windows 8 should've just added an app store

 I've been saying this for years, but now I'd like to put this down as words.